kx-Huang/kx-Huang.github.io/_tabs/about_me.md

 ## As a Badminton Athlete 🏸

-I am currently a member of Michigan Badminton Team, and I play _Men's Doubles_.
+I am currently a member of Michigan Badminton Team, and I play _Men's Doubles_ and _Mixed Doubles_.

 Also, I was a member of Shanghai HuangPu District Badminton Team and SJTU Badminton Team.
 I started training badminton professionally when I was 5 years old, but for now I play for fun.